 PRM handlers should be executable by the OS, interruptible and single threaded.

-PRM handlers shall only access MMIO regsters that are listed in the handler’s parent module’s RuntimeMmioPages field in the PRMT.
+PRM handlers shall only access MMIO registers that are listed in the handler’s parent module’s RuntimeMmioPages field in the PRMT.

 PRM handlers must not contain any privileged instructions.

+Architecture-specific PRM requirements

+Arm A-profile architecture (AArch64)

+PRM handlers must respect the detailed calling convention specified for AArch64 platforms in the UEFI specification.

 Any platform firmware / BIOS environment that satisfies the above requirement can make use of PRM.
 The UEFI environment is able to support PRM with minimal overhead.